top of page

 • Instructor will notify the office manager that the student has been “grounded” due to chronic pain or injury and will give a quick description of what happened (if they can), that will be communicated to the parent by email.
 It will be up to the parent to notify the studio by email as to when the student is released to work full out in class again.

-• Students are encouraged to continue to take class, where they can focus on ground strength and flexibility exercises, and continue to observe new material and take notes.
+• Students are required to continue to take class, where they can focus on ground strength and flexibility exercises, and continue to observe new material and take notes.

 • If the injury or chronic pain lasts more than two weeks, reintegration might require Privates or work in a lower level class to regain strength.
 Privates will be required if a student needs to catch up with the curriculum.